SaaS Trials: Credit Card vs. No Credit Card – What Should You Choose?

-Offering a free trial is often expected for SaaS products in 2021.
-Even companies with high brand recognition, like Adobe and Hubspot, provide free trials of their products.
+Offering a free trial is often expected for SaaS products in 2022.
+Even companies with brand recognition, like Adobe and Hubspot, provide free trials of their products.

 That’s why most SaaS companies today don’t face a dilemma whether they should be offering a free trial or not.
 Rather, they need to choose how they will be providing a free trial.